From BR Bullpen

 One of the interesting innovations made by Topps, which is now taken for granted and has largely been imitated, is varying the designs of its card fronts from year to year (except for the 1952 and 1953 sets, which are almost identical) and giving them an instantly recognizable identity.
 These variations include the style of card borders, the fonts used, the use of player signatures on the card fronts certain years, the use of team logos or pictographs to depict a player's position, the use of color patterns to distinguish one team from another, etc. Topps has also issued whole sets whose pictures were horizontal and not vertical, and sets which feature both (the pioneer 1952 set did this, incidentally).
 Topps originally used colorized photographs against a drawn background; smaller black-and-white or colorized action pictures were added in 1954, contrasting with a large head shot, and full-color posed pictures appeared in 1957.
 Action photos began to be used in the early 1970s, first as additional "in action" cards in the 1972 set, and then as regular cards for certain players the following year.
 By varying all of these elements, Topps managed to create yearly sets that were visually distinctive.
 Collectors can thus know the year a card was issued with only one glance at its front.
 Most of these innovations can be attributed to one man, chief designer Sy Berger, who revolutionized baseball card design.

 In addition to player cards, Topps sets over the years have featured league leader cards, cards that recap the previous year's postseason series, additional cards for All-Star players, cards that commemorate all-time leaders or records that have been broken.
-Team pictures were first introduced in the 1956 set and checklist cards in 1961.
-Other special cards feature major league brothers or fathers and sons, pictures of current players as youngsters, promising rookies grouped in sets of three or four on a single card, and oddities such as the 1976 card that proclaims Kurt Bevacqua baseball's bubble gum blowing champion.
+Team pictures and checklist cards were first introduced in the 1956 set.
+Other special cards feature major league brothers or fathers and sons, pictures of current players as youngsters, promising rookies grouped in sets of two, three or four on a single card, and oddities such as the 1976 card that proclaims Kurt Bevacqua baseball's bubble gum blowing champion.

 From the purchase of the Bowman brand in 1956 until 1980, Topps produced the only regular set of cards save the 1963 Fleer and 1976 SSPC sets (the SSPC set had copy on the backs written by Keith Olbermann).
 Their popularity waned in the early 1990s however with the emergence of Upper Deck.
 In 1992, Topps dropped gum from its regular series cards.
 With the proliferation of special collectors' sets and other limited edition cards, Topps managed to survive and to regain popularity because its basic set, which has avoided most of the trends and gimmicks introduced by competitors, provides a direct link to six decades of history.
 Almost all of the classic designs used by "retro" sets introduced in recent years harken back to designs introduced in older Topps sets.